mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 };
 ```

 As you see in the snippet, the code is executed in the user's browser.
-Also notice **the loading information while the request is pending** before being able to use the application.
+Also notice **the loading information while the request is pending** before being able to display the variant content.

 ## Why A/B testing on the JAMstack is different?

-Remember one of the main arguments of building on top of the JAMstack is performances.
+Remember one of the main arguments of building on top of the JAMstack is **fast page loading** (performances).

-While it's technically possible to use the "standard way" to rely on A/B tests (e.g making runtime requests), it will make performances worse and increase the first time to meaningful content on the page **because of the HTTP roundtrip that requires time and a potential UI fallback**.
-In some scenarios, I've seen [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score dropping by around `25` points (which is a big gap).
+When using A/B testing using the "standard way", **we need to make an HTTP request to get the different variants**.
+Making an HTTP request means that **there is a delay** between the moment we ask for the variants and the moment we get them back from the server.

+The problem is that **making the HTTP request is so critical** that we can't show anything else than a loading information to the user before resolving the variants and being able to show them the good content.

+**In a static environment, we are waiting for a dynamic information to display meaningful information.**

+Using A/B the "standard way" using runtime information will **make the application performances worse by increasing the time for the displaying the first meaningful content**.
+While it could be "instant" on static pages, relying on an HTTP request and an intermediate loading state before displaying the content will take extra time and decrease the experience.

+In some scenarios, I've seen [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score dropping by around `25` points (up to you to determine if it's significant or not).

 Also note that some tools helping building applications using the JAMstack **don't even run JavaScript at all**, making runtime computations impossible.

 ## How to make A/B testing in a JAMstack fashion?

-Remember that JAMstack is about **building static pages**.
+The JAMstack is about **building static pages**.
 Taking this notion to the extreme, we can imagine creating a dedicated set of static pages for different variants and host them in different places, like for example, different machines.

 ![Visual representation of two machines hosting two different variants of an A/B test](./machine-ab.png)